Berry Crisp

 If ever there was a quintessential summertime dessert, it’s this one.
 When grocery stores are overflowing with baskets of brightly hued berries, do yourself a favor and grab a bunch.
 Then, whip this up this berry crisp and serve it warm and bubbling with a scoop of vanilla ice cream or dollop of coconut whipped cream.

 This foolproof dessert couldn’t be easier to put together and looks so gorgeous.
 You’ll be proud to serve it at your next family gathering, summer potluck, or backyard barbecue.
 If you’re craving a decadent, fruity dessert…this recipe is the ticket.
-And come apple season, this apple crisp should be next!
+And come apple or peach season, this apple crisp or peach crisp should be next!

 Berry Crisp Ingredients You’ll Need